Identifying Chern numbers of superconductors from local measurements: Methods

 \subsection{Details of the neural network and robustness to the neural network architecture}

 Our neural networks take as input an LDOS image $\rho$ and output an estimated probability distribution $p(C|\rho, \theta)$ over the Chern numbers $|C| \in \{0, 1, 2, 3\}$, conditional on $\rho$ and the trainable parameters (weights) $\theta$.
 We have used several different neural network architectures to test the robustness of our results (see Table \ref{tab:network-details}).
-To build, train and evaluate the networks, we used the {\scshape Keras} library \cite{keras} with {\scshape TensorFlow} \cite{tensorflow} as backend and the {\scshape Adam} optimization algorithm \cite{adam}. $270$k out of the $300$k training data points were used for training the neural networks and the remaining $30$k were held back as validation data (see Fig.\ref{fig:fluctuations}).
-For each network an individual training dataset was created by sampling with redraw a dataset of the same size from the $270$k training data points. $250$k out of the $270$k data points of these individual datasets were then used in actual training and $20$k were used for monitoring the training.
-The respective $250$k training data points were randomly shuffled before each epoch and fed into the optimizer in mini-batches of $64$ samples.
+To build, train and evaluate the networks, we used the {\scshape Keras} library \cite{keras} with {\scshape TensorFlow} \cite{tensorflow} as backend and the {\scshape Adam} optimization algorithm \cite{adam}.
+The source code we used to generate the training data and to train and evaluate the neural network ensembles can be found at \cite{chern-predictor-code}.
+For each network an individual training dataset was created by sampling with redraw a dataset of the same size from the $300$k training data points.
+The respective $300$k training data points were randomly shuffled before each epoch and fed into the optimizer in mini-batches of $64$ samples.
+The validation dataset was used to detect training convergence and overfitting (see Fig.~\ref{fig:fluctuations}).
 In the following, we explain the operation of the different layers appearing in our neural networks.

-CNNs \cite{Wang17} are build on the idea that patterns can be efficiently identified independently on their spatial position in the image.
+CNNs \cite{Wang17} are built on the idea that patterns can be efficiently identified independently on their spatial position in the image.
 This is done using ``filters'' which traverse over the entire image considering only a small window of pixels at a time to estimate if a certain feature is present.
 The output of a convolutional layer is again an image comprising $N$ values ``channels'' for each pixel, one for each filter.
-We use notation, Conv2D ($N \times w \times w$), where $N$ is the number of channels and $w \times w$ is the kernel size (size of the input window of the filters).
+We use the notation, Conv2D ($N \times w \times w$), where $N$ is the number of channels and $w \times w$ is the kernel size, i.e. the size of the input window of the filters.
 We use stride length $1$ (step size in the movement of the filter), and padding (inclusion of rows and columns of zeros around the image) such that the size of the output image is the same as the size of the input image.
-After each convolutional layer we apply on the output image an element-wise "rectified linear" activation function
+After each convolutional layer, we apply an element-wise "rectified linear" activation function